 Example: Marcus

 Marcus wanted to spend more time with his grandchildren, so he started to pick them up after school every weekday.
 But he kept accidentally falling asleep when they’d play calm games or watch a movie together.
-He felt disappointed in himself because kept sleeping through something that was really important to him, which also made him feel guilty about it.
+He felt disappointed in himself for sleeping through something that was really important to him.
+He thought he wasn’t being a good enough grandpa, which also made him feel guilty.

-Marcus believed that because he cared for his grandchildren, he should be able to stay awake while spending time with them, even if he was exhausted from a long day at work.
+Marcus believed that if he truly loved his grandchildren, he should be able to stay awake while spending time with them, even if he was tired from a long day at work.
 He was really hard on himself and even thought this meant he wasn’t fit to look after his grandchildren.
-He spoke to his daughter about how he was feeling, and she reminded him that looking after youngsters is hard work!
-She pointed out that it made sense he often fell asleep, and that it didn’t mean he didn’t value spending time with them.
-She suggested making time to spend with them on weekends when Marcus was less tired from work.
-He agreed, and after spending more time with them and not falling asleep, he felt less guilty about being tired after a long workday.
+When he spoke to his daughter about how he was feeling, she reminded him that looking after youngsters is hard work!
+She pointed out that it made sense he often fell asleep after work, and that dozing off didn’t mean he didn’t value spending time with them.

 Marcus used two strategies to deal with his disappointment in himself.
 The first one was seeking support from a loved one.
-Fortunately, his daughter was able to help him in this situation.
-Secondly, he used problem-solving — in other words, he changed the situation so he would be less likely to feel disappointed in himself next time.
+Fortunately, his daughter was able to help him see the situation differently.
+Secondly, he used problem-solving — in other words, he changed the situation.
+By spending time with his grandchildren on weekends, he learned that when he was less tired, he didn’t fall asleep while spending time with them.
+This made it less likely that he would feel disappointed in himself the next time he fell asleep while watching them after school.

 Just like feeling disappointed in yourself, it’s inevitable to feel disappointed in others sometimes too.
 Other people have their own ideas, feelings, desires, and challenges, so there’s no way they will always meet the expectations you have of them.
 When you feel disappointed in someone else, it’s also common to feel frustrated or resentful, or even angry.